10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 ```

 4. A combination of both 2 and 3 has yielded great improvement to CLS scores.
-5. Consider using `googletag.pubads().collapseEmptyDivs();` to ensure that ad slots that probably wont fill take up no height and width on the page.
+5. Consider using `googletag.pubads().collapseEmptyDivs();` to ensure that ad slots that probably won't fill take up no height and width on the page.

 ##### _Handling Web Fonts_
 Handling FOUT (Flash of Unstyled Text) and FOIT (Flash of Invisible Text) have become a much discussed topic recently.
 It's important to be aware that your page could subscribe to either of the unwanted side-effects of embedding custom fonts.
 Here's what you an do to mitigate those effects: